kytimmylai/DFUC2022/README.md

 --data_path    Path to evaluated data
 ```

-## HarDNet-DFUS with 5-fold cross validation and TTA vhflip: our best submission in DFUC 2022 Challenge Testing Stage
+## Reproduce our best submission in DFUC 2022 Challenge Testing Stage

 1. Download [the weights for HarDNet-DFUS](https://drive.google.com/drive/folders/15hhsl1CIvOqa60friINmhnMB3qKRD-5p?usp=sharing) and place them in the same folder, specifying the folder in --weight when testing.
 (Please ensure there is no other weight in the folder to obtain the same result.)
-2. Run:
+2. Run: (HarDNet-DFUS with 5-fold cross validation and TTA vhflip)
     ```
     python test.py --rect --modelname lawinloss4 --weight /path/to/HarDNet-DFUS_weight/folder --data_path /path/to/testing/data --tta vh
     ```